It's a 3D printable model of the Twitter hashtag '#arthistory'.

 The entire project of devising a model for a 3D print of the #arthistory hashtag (known also as ‘hash art history’) and making it publicly available to buy and use in any way its owner sees fit provides the illustrative component of an academic journal article on digital art history.

-In 2010 Charlotte created Arts Future Book, a research project and academic book series that investigates the corelation between the physical form and critical content of the art history book.
+In 2010 Charlotte created Arts Future Book, a research project and academic book series that investigates the correlation between the physical form and critical content of the art history book.
 The book series gives authors the opportunity to make their arguments in a variety of experimental and perhaps more appropriate forms.
 You'll find more on that here:

 Then, she wrote an article explaining why she thinks disciplines that have disregarded the specificity of their own media — like art history — must gain a better understanding of exactly what it is they produce.
-But what she needed to do was make this article available in a way that would expand her theory by applying form as carefully the critical theory.
+But what she needed to do was make this article available in a way that would expand her theory by applying form as carefully as the critical theory.

-What Charlotte and Rob wanted to do was make the article's argument in a new form and demonstrate it in a different way.
+What Charlotte and Rhea wanted to do was make the article's argument in a new form and demonstrate it in a different way.
 So they decided to turn a piece of art history-related text — literally the term ‘art history’ — into an object and emphasize the physical nature of all forms of art historical text.
 They also wanted to subvert the usual format of an academic article, so if the article was digital, the illustrative component should be physical.
 And they wanted to contrast established print-based art historical taxonomies with emerging digital ones.
-Meanwhile, as Charlotte was also offering her article up for open peer review, she and Rob wanted to allow an article that partly demonstrates the participative nature of digital culture to be participative in other ways.
+Meanwhile, as Charlotte was also offering her article up for open peer review, she and Rhea wanted to allow an article that partly demonstrates the participative nature of digital culture to be participative in other ways.
 Why not let anyone illustrate the paper and or write their own digital histories of art just by using the #arthistory hashtag?
 In a sense then, this whole project becomes an illustration of the fabrication of art discourse itself.

 For a fuller explanation, Charlotte's article can be found here: